 1. Tunebat (Website)

 Tunebat is a free BPM and tune analyzer for songs that are already released.
-It is a great database that give you access into spotify insights for songs.
+It is a great database that gives you access to Spotify insights for songs.
 This includes the key of the song and BPM, as determined automatically by Spotify.

 2. Scaler 2 (AU/VST Plugin)